What Is the Sixteenth Amendment?

 Federal Government’s Income Tax Before the Sixteenth Amendment Was Enacted

 The purpose of collecting the tax was to fund the Civil War.
 The income tax law expired in 1872 after the rates were increased in 1864.
-However, most of the revenue was charged from tariffs and excise taxes.
+However, most of the revenue was generated from tariffs and excise taxes.

 Supreme Court challenge